 This is no news for you if you have painted watercolor before.
 But watercolor dry lighter.
 It is frustrating when you think you got the right color and value on the palette, and when you first put that paint down on the paper, but to find out later that it is too light when the paint dry.
 There’s no way to avoid it, that’s the nature of watercolor, or shall we say physics.

 I am not a physicist, but I know things look darker when it’s wet.
-When there’s water on top, the light transmit through and got absorb instead of bounce back.
+When there’s water on top, the light transmits through and got absorb instead of bounce back.
 When the paint is dry, it becomes a matte surface just like the paper.
-The light bounce off the paint and paper so it looks much lighter.
-In this image you will see the difference between the wet paint and the dry paint.
+The light bounces off the paint and paper so it looks much lighter.
+In this image, you will see the difference between the wet paint and the dry paint.
 They are both the same intensity, but the dry paint looks much lighter.
 The pigment itself didn’t change, but light reacts differently.

 So with all that scientific theory in mind, I have a few tips for you:

 - More water, dry lighter - Keep in mind the more water your mixture is, the lighter it will be when it’s dry.
 That’s why when you do that watery first wash, it fades into almost nothing when it’s dry.
 And when you do those final touches with almost straight out of tube paint, the value doesn’t change as much.
 If your mixture and wash is very wet, keep in mind that it will dry a lot lighter.

 - Pigment property - Not all paints are the same.
 Some colors are “staining” and some paints are truly transparent.
 Color such as Cobalt Blue is transparent, and most cadmium colors are staining.
 It is good to know what paint on your palette is staining and what is not.
 However, I tend not to over think about it.
 If you work properly from light to dark.
 Usually it won’t matter as much.